bitrockteam/bitrock-website/src/blog/Academy-20192H/confluent-certified-training-2019-full-calendar.md

 ---
-title: Confluent Certified Training 2019 - Full calendar
+title: Are you the new "Ace of Kakfa"?
+Confluent Certified Training 2019 - Full calendar
 image: "/img/1-1.png"
 imageMeta:
   attribution: ''